openstack/api-site/firstapp/source/getting_started.rst

     .. literalinclude:: ../samples/openstacksdk/getting_started.py
         :start-after: step-15

-.. note:: If you do not use floating IPs, substitute another IP address as appropriate
+.. note:: If you do not use floating IP addresses, substitute another IP
+          address, as appropriate.

 .. figure:: images/screenshot_webinterface.png
     :width: 800px